Funded by the Landfill Disposals Tax Communities Scheme, this project runs from 1st September 2020 until 31st August 2021.

 Most of the trees of Cefn Cenarth are very similar in size and age, suggesting that large sections were clear-felled during the First and Second World Wars and have since regenerated naturally.
 One of the project aims is to continue the restoration of the woodland by creating a greater mix of tree ages.

-We want the woodland to take on a more natural appearance with a greater mix of young saplings and semi-mature trees as well as old and decaying oak trees.
-These provide holes for birds and bats and allow more opportunities for insects with fungi, lichens and mosses able to develop.
+We want the woodland to take on a more natural appearance with a greater mix of young saplings, semi-mature trees as well as mature, and decaying oak trees.
+These act as their own habitats; providing holes for birds and bats, deadwood for insects, and more opportunities for fungi, lichens and mosses able to develop.

 Creating a more diverse woodland habitat will allow lower plants on the woodland floor to flourish.
 This will encourage more insect activity and thus provide a valuable food source for birds and bats.